This Week in Iowa Wild Hockey

 - This Week in Iowa Wild Hockey - Iowa Wild

-- Rochester Americans Game Preview: Wednesday, November 9 at Syracuse - Rochester Americans

-- Ranta Heads to Avalanche, Tardif Recalled by Eagles - Colorado Eagles

-- Wolf Pack Look to Get Back on Track as Rival Thunderbirds Come to Town - Hartford Wolf Pack
+- Wolf Pack Eye Revenge in Rematch against Checkers - Hartford Wolf Pack

-- Charlotte FC Night to Take Place December 3 - Charlotte Checkers
+- Join Us November 23: Donate Canned Goods, Get a Free Ticket - Rockford IceHogs

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.